Ray-Xavier-2021/grocery-list/README.md

 ## Technologies Used
 - CSS
-- API
+- Rest API (json server)
 - ReactJS

 ## Installation
-No need to install any software, just open up index.html and run it.
+No need to install any software.

 ## How To Use ?
 No login required.